BalyaElfata/MealMe/README.md

-# UIKit Meal Menu
+# MealMe

-UIKit Meal Menu is an iOS application built with Clean Architecture that displays meals fetched from TheMealDB API.
+MealMe is a meal recipe iOS application built with Clean Architecture that displays meals fetched from TheMealDB API.
 Users can search for meals, filter them by cuisine type, save their favorite meals, and view detailed cooking instructions.

 ## Features